scmmmh/experiment-support-system/docs/user/edit_experiment.rst

 =====================

-After creating a new, importing an existing, or selecting to edit a previously created experiment, you are taken to the experiment overview page (:num:`figure #fig-experiment-overview`).
+After creating a new, importing an existing, or selecting to edit a previously created experiment, you are taken to the experiment overview page.

 .. _fig-experiment-overview: